Hrumstik/Hrumstik/README.md

 ### :man_technologist: About Me :
 <div style="margin-bottom: 20px;">
 I am Frontend Web Developer.
-Currently, I live in Poland.
+Currently, I am working at Auto-pilot and engaged in developing a web application for a taxi CRM.
+I am looking for an opportunity to expand my knowledge and skills in the field of web development.
 </div>

 <div id="badges" style="margin-bottom: 20px;">